jigneshk5/home-automation-with-alexa/README.md

 # Home Automation with Alexa

+## YOUTUBE TUTORIAL LINKS

+1. Setting up Adafruit.io and IFTTT for Alexa (PART 1):-
+2. Setting up Adafruit.io and IFTTT for Alexa (PART 2):-

+3. Setting up SINRIC & SINRIC.PRO for Alexa:-
+- PPT USED DURING THE SESSION:- alexa.pptx

 ## ARDUINO CODE WITH DESCRIPTION

 1. adafruit_ifttt/adafruit_ifttt.ino -> Arduino code for connecting with Adafruit.io using Adafruit Mqtt library.